 You might be more familiar with this as a profit and loss statement, but it’s the same thing.
 This document helps you predict and forecast expenses and sales for a specific period of time.
 A monthly profit and loss statement helps to ensure your business is healthy and on track.

 It’s about more than just forecasting for periods down the road, though.
 Your income statement shows all the income and expense accounts over a set period of time, giving you the means by which to forecast growth, as well as to determine past performance.
-However, this statement won’t let you dig into hidden problems.
+However, this statement won’t let you dig into hidden problems. using consulting to lower your company costs can be a good idea in order to show better results in statemnets.

 Cash Flow Statement